 In the run-up to the online survey six focus group sessions were held in order to explore the diversity of views and experiences that young people have about Nanotechnologies.
 Focus groups were conducted in Austria and the UK.
 Due to financial restrictions, the recruitment of participants was conducted in a non-random way.
 In total there were 6 focus group discussion held.
 18 boys and 19 girls took part in the focus group discussions.
 All of them were receiving some sort of schooling.
 Besides the focus group discussion, two individual interviews were conducted with a 20 year old woman who studies Social Sciences at the University in Vienna and a 22 year old man who studies Architecture in Vienna.
-Due to summer break holidays it was not possible to find participants for a focus group discussion.
-This is the reason why we did these two individual interviews but the same guideline as in the focus group discussions was applied for the individual interviews.
+Due to summer break holidays it was not possible to find participants for a focus group discussions was applied for the individual interviews.